 Christmas windows are a traditional part of New York City during the holidays.
-Every year the famous department stores decorate their storefront windows with holiday themes and people come from far and wide to stand on the sidewalk and gaze at the dreamy scenes.
+Every year the famous department stores decorate their storefront windows with holiday themes.
+People come from far and wide to gaze at the dreamy scenes.

 For department store locations, view the Christmas Windows Map at the bottom of the page.

 Theme: What is Christmas Made Of?

 For another year, the windows at Lord & Taylor come out on top (in our humble opinion).
 The charming and life-like scenes depict the best of holiday activities - families baking, ice skating, playing in the snow, and decorating trees.
 The attention to detail is as impressive as always and cheery holiday music compliments the fun scenes.
 These Christmas windows will lift your spirits and remind your of everything that is wonderful about the holidays.

 Theme: "Yes, Virginia, there is a Santa Claus" / Make a Wish